CommWebTeam/en_to_fr_mapper/README.md

 - &lt;oti
 - &lt;/oti

+A minor implementation note is that since the "no" shortform for number in English has no superscript, but n<sup>o</sup> in French does, the extra tag would result in the French content list being longer.
+As such, the tool replaces n<sup>o</sup> in French with a placeholder, "n_cap_sup_o_placeholder", for content alignment; this string is then converted back to n<sup>o</sup> in part 2.

+##### If the extra French tag is next to another tag

-Keep in mind that in cases where an extra opening and closing tag in the French document is next to another tag, you should still add two rows in the English content list as above, but also add an extra blank row in the French content list to maintain alignment.
+For cases where an extra opening and closing tag in the French document is next to another tag, the French document will only have one extra value.
 For example, if the English document still has the same html as above but the French document has the following html:

-&lt;p>&lt;span class="osfi-txt--italic">y&lt;/span>z&lt;/p>
+&lt;p>&lt;span class="osfi-txt--italic">xy&lt;/span>z&lt;/p>

 It will produce the list
-- y
+- xy
 - z

-The English list should still include two extra rows indicating the French tags as shown above, while the French list should instead include an extra blank line to properly align with those tags:

--
+In this case, you can add ">>" at the end of the aligning English line for the extra French tag, which indicates that the extra tag should also be closed at the end of the value.

+So the English list would be
-- y
+- &lt;oti>>
-- z
+- xyz

-Note that since the "no" shortform for number in English has no superscript, but n<sup>o</sup> in French does, the extra tag would result in the French content list being longer.
-As such, the tool replaces n<sup>o</sup> in French with a placeholder, "n_cap_sup_o_placeholder", for content alignment; this string is then converted back to n<sup>o</sup> in part 2.

 #### Different positioning of text around tags